 Elevated humidity causes its own set of problems as well.
 Electronic equipment is made to operate within a designated humidity spectrum.
 So are disk drives that are prone to malfunction in high humidity, which results in data loss and downtime.

-Activity Monitoring After Hours
+Environmental Monitoring After Hours

 Server rooms are usually left unmonitored after hours, sometimes even during working hours.
-Your IT staff is not only tasked to ensure the physical security of your server room but to monitor the effects of cooling if your doors are left open, or your lights are left on, or the dozens of other incidences that contribute to the inefficient cooling of the server room.
+Your IT staff is not only tasked to ensure the physical security of your server room but to monitor the effects of cooling if your doors are left open, your lights are left on, or the dozens of other incidences that contribute to the inefficient cooling of the server room.
 Non-technical staff is often oblivious to the importance of these factors.
 Other workers in your location might accidentally damage your gear by leaving a door open or carelessly tampering with a thermostat.
 Using motion detectors and door contacts is a cheap and viable solution for effective server room monitoring.
 You will be quickly alerted if one or two of these common workplace mistakes are happening.

-Four Problems Identified by Monitoring Sound Levels
+Four Problems Identified by Environmental Monitoring Sound Levels